 His voice faded.

-The warlock from Felwood, the same undead he had fought in the desert of Silithus.
-“It’s time I introduce myself properly,” the warlock continued speaking as he stepped forward from the armed crowd.
-“I take it you’re all members of the Remnants of Hope?”
+The evil Zinji from Felwood.
+“It’s time I introduce myself properly,” he continued speaking as he stepped forward from the armed crowd.
+“I take it you’re all members of the Academy of Hope?”

 “We are,” Macksyn answered, pride in his words.
 “Who are you?”

 “My name is Zalarnen.
 I am the leader of the Vestige of Despair.
 You might consider us to be your… arch nemesis.”

 “I do not speak for the ZInji,” Zalarnen growled.
 “You fools.
 I speak for my own ideals and desires.
 We do not care for your petty factions unless they suit us.”

 “I have her locked up with the other villagers.
 They’ll be a gift to the Yunai when we unleash our true power on this World Ship.”